 Company policy prohibits the misuse of confidential information gained in the course of employment with or service to the Company, including: (i) trading securities on the basis of any such confidential information; or (ii) disclosing such information to another person who uses it for the purpose of trading securities.
 Information is considered to be confidential if it has not been adequately disclosed to the public.
 Examples of adequate disclosure include public filings with securities authorities such as the U.S. Securities and Exchange Commission (the “SEC”), issuance of press releases, and meetings with members of the press and the public.
 If you are aware of confidential information relating to the Company or relating to firms with which we do business or are negotiating or competing, you may not buy or sell securities of the Company or such other firm, or disclose this information to any person who uses it for the purpose of trading securities.

-If you have a question as to whether a trade is permissible, you must contact the General Counsel or Deputy General Counsel and abstain from trading in the affected securities and disclosing the information until you have been authoritatively informed by the General Counsel or Deputy General Counsel that you are not prohibited from trading.
+If you have a question as to whether a trade is permissible, you must contact the Law Department and refrain from trading in the affected securities and disclosing the information until you have been authoritatively informed by the Law Department that you are not prohibited from trading.

 To guard against even the appearance of improper trading, regardless of whether an employee has knowledge of nonpublic information concerning the Company, the Company has instituted the following Policies regarding trading in securities: